-Solis Minerals Ltd. (ASX: SLM, TSXV: SLMN, FSE: 08W) ("Solis Minerals" or "the Company") is pleased to announce the commencement of diamond drilling operations at the Company's Mostazal Copper Project in Chile ("Mostazal" or "the Project").
+Solis Minerals Ltd. (ASX: SLM, TSXV: SLMN, FSE: 08W) ("Solis Minerals" or "the Company") is pleased to announce it has received the assay results from the first two holes (MODD001 and MODD002) of the Company's first phase of drilling at the Mostazal Copper Project in Chile ("Mostazal" or "the Project").
+A total of four holes were drilled, with results from holes MODD003 and MODD004 pending.